-Flashpoint was framed with the Group Sphere of the Social Change Model of Leadership Development in mind.
+Flashpoint was framed with group leaders in mind.
 Meaning, students who participate in Flashpoint will learn to navigate the challenges of leading a group with many voices.
 Many times, conflict arises in groups and prevents them from achieving their intended goal.
 Through Flashpoint, participants learn to mediate these types of situations and how to implement a model of integrity for their groups.

 How will my time be spent during Flashpoint?

 Flashpoint is comprised of engaging activities and reflective conversations.
 By networking with other members and leaders of different organizations, students seek strategies from other groups and learn to apply those to their own.